We all know that advertisement time is that time to grab a bite or to respond to Mother Nature’s call. I’m just saying!

 Abed Tahan: Perfect Christmas Gifts

-This is actually one of my favorite ads.
+This is actually one of my favorite advertisements.
 The idea of having kids with no script and just letting them express their ideas was wonderful.
 We humans dig that sense of innocence and we can’t help it when it comes to small cute children.
 They creatively highlighted that Abed Tahan has all kinds of products that are perfect for Christmas.
 Way to go!!

 Buzz, Frame Nation Films

-Every year, Buzz surprises us with a series of ads that are just funny with catchy phrases -although they mostly don’t make sense like “Mashewe wl shabeb” that many youngsters added to their vocabulary- it’s still one of our favorites.
+Every year, Buzz surprises us with a series of advertisements that are just funny with catchy phrases -although they mostly don’t make sense like “Mashewe wl shabeb” that many youngsters added to their vocabulary- it’s still one of our favorites.

 Cheyef Halak, Impact BBDO